Estivales/django-utils/README.md

 # django-utils:

-This is a module with set of templatetags that everybody uses at least once in project.
+This is a module with set of useful scripts for django that i use at least once in project.

 ## Requirements
 - python >= 2.5